Hyperfiddle update Q3 2018

 September: HN launch, one day before YC application date

 We met a former YC partner at Conj last year, and finally reach out.
 He helps us a ton with our YC application and epecially helps us simplify our message and clear up a lot of confusion as to what investors are looking for.
-We're not exactly bullish on getting into YC right now because our message still needs a lot of dumbing down.
+We're not exactly bullish on getting into YC right now because our message is still too technical.
 We do think we are on the path.